 After you’ve added some projects, they’ll be visible on your website at http://yourgroovysite.wordpress.com/portfolio/.

 After the portfolio content type has been activated on your site, you can manage your projects under the new Portfolio menu item in the sidebar.

-Similar to the way you add new blog posts, you can add a new project under Portfolio → Add New.
+Similar to the way you add new blog posts, you can add a new project under Portfolio → Add.
 Portfolio projects are ordered by the date they’re created, with the most recent project displayed first.
-Adding a Featured Image to each project is highly recommended, and lets themes and the portfolio shortcode display your projects in a more visual manner.
-Each project’s featured image is also displayed in the Portfolio → All Projects list.
+Adding a Featured Image and Custom Excerpt to each project is highly recommended, as it lets themes and the portfolio shortcode display your projects in a more visual manner.

 Viewing Portfolio Projects